 Horten is a small city located on the western shore of the Oslofjord in Vestfold – “the sunny part” of Eastern Norway.
 This seaside town has many blooming gardens and several small trade areas, as well as a rich cultural life and many traces of settlements from the Stone Age and the Viking Period.

-A seaside town offering plenty of outdoor pursuits, Horten also boasts a rich heritage dating back to Viking times.
-In nearby Åsgårdstrand you can visit legendary artist Edvard Munch’s summer house.
+In Horten, a rich heritage dating back to the Viking period awaits you.
+In Åsgårdstrand, you can visit the legendary artist Edvard Munch’s house.

 If you’re interested in Norway’s Viking heritage, you should definitely visit The Borre Mounds.
 The park has the largest collection of burial mounds from the time before and during the Viking Period in Scandinavia.
 In addition, Midgard Viking Centre has permanent exhibitions showing Viking finds from Borre and daily Viking life, and they regularly put on special exhibitions, seminars, and lectures.

 In Åsgårdstrand you can visit the painter Edvard Munch’s house, now a museum, preserved just as it was when Munch lived and worked here.
 The town also has an aquapark in with a sandy beach and a volleyball court.

 For the children, the Buggegården farm with its theater, animals, and toys is a favourite, whilst Tufte farm offers activities for larger groups.